 Mérida, Mexico is the capital of the Yucatán peninsula.
 It’s a beautiful, colorful city full of history.
 As a solo female traveler, Mérida attracted me with its reputation as one of the safest cities in Mexico.
 I used my freedom as a completely remote worker to live there for an extended stay.
 During my few months of living in Mérida, I garnered some practical knowledge about visiting this wonderful city and some helpful insights into general daily life in Mexico.
 As a little disclaimer, these were just interesting observations I made at the time of my visit in 2022; cities and their regulations naturally change over time.
 Also keep in mind that this comes from the cultural perspective of someone from North America.
 With that said, here are 10 things I find helpful to know when traveling to Mérida, Mexico.

 This post contains affiliate links.
-If you click a link and make a purchase, I receive a commission at no extra cost to you.
+As this website participates in Amazon’s Affiliate program, if you click on a link and make a qualifying purchase, I earn a small commission at no extra cost to you.

 Uber is Cheap and Efficient… with one little exception